fastify/fastify-dx/packages/fastify-dx-react/README.md

 You should use this setting to deliver lighter pages when there's no need to run any code on them, such as statically generated content sites.

-This differs from [React Server Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md), which are also supported, but whose server-only rendering is more granular (available for any route child component) and fully controlled by the React runtime.
+This differs from [React Server Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md), which are also supported, but whose server-only rendering is more granular (available for any route child component) and fully controlled by React.

 </td>
 <td width="600px"><br>